mrseanryan/chocolate-bars/README.md

 -   show image thumbnails and histogram
 -   show additional image properties such as file size, image size
 -   show exif tags where available (JPEG files)
+-   'star' images in a folder like in Picasa
+-   move previously 'starred' images to a new folder

 ## usage - as cli (command line tool)